fanf2/draft-dprive-aadot/draft.md

-It does not add any significant delay compared to a resolver that validates nameserver addresses: when the resolver queries for the nameserver's A and AAAA records, and the zone's DNSKEY records, it can also concurrently request the nameserver's TLSA records.
+It does not add any significant delay compared to a resolver that validates nameserver addresses: when the resolver queries for the nameserver's A and AAAA records, and the nameserver's zone's DNSKEY records, it can also concurrently request the nameserver's TLSA records.

 There is a clear framework for supporting other transports such as QUIC, by adding more TLSA records.
 (With the caveat that each new